philrz/super/docs/language/data-types.md

 ```
 {kind:"bad", stuff:{foo:1,bar:2}}
 ```
-A Zed [shaper](shaping.md) could catch the bad value (e.g., as a default case in a [`switch`](operators/switch.md) topology) and propagate it as an error using the Zed expression:
+A [shaper](shaping.md) could catch the bad value (e.g., as a default case in a [`switch`](operators/switch.md) topology) and propagate it as an error using the expression:
 ```
 yield error({message:"unrecognized input",input:this})
 ```